apache/nuttx/configs/sama5d4-ek/README.txt

        DataFlash, SD card or from a TFTPC sever via the Boot ROM.
        Data also is positioned in SDRAM.

+       Here are the steps that I use to execute this program in SRAM using only the ROM Bootloader:

+       a) Hold the DIS_BOOT button and

+       b) With the DIS_BOOT button pressed, power cycle the board.

+       c) The serial should show RomBOOT in a terminal window (at 115200 8N1) and nothing more.

+       d) Press ENTER in the terminal window a few times to enable JTAG.

+       e) Start the Segger GDB server.
+It should successfully connect to the board via JTAG.

+       f) Start GDB
+          gdb> target remote localhost:2331
+          gdb> mon halt (don't do mon reset) gdb> load nuttx
+          gdb> mon reg pc (make sure that the PC is 0x200040 gdb> ... and debug ...

 To-Do List
 ==========